memgraph/docs/products/memgraph/upcoming/tutorials/understanding-music-with-modules.md

 to find the communities, and, optionally, calculates some metrics specific to the graph partitioning so we can compare algorithms.
-To make things more interesting, let's find out which genre is the most popular in the community and return the percentage which tells us how many of the users have that genre in their list.
+To make things more interesting, let's find out which genre is the most popular in the community and return the percentage which tells us how many of the users have that genre on their list.
 In the end, music is something that connects us!

 ```python